Testing the simplifying assumption in high-dimensional vine copulas: Introduction

 The organization of the paper is as follows.
-The partial vine copula (PVC) and stochastic interpretations of the simplifying assumption are discussed in \autoref{secPvcStochRep}.
-A hierarchical procedure to test the simplifying assumption in vine copulas is introduced in \autoref{secSeqProcedure}.
-In \autoref{secTestPartialCopula} we present the test for the constancy of the conditional correlation by discretizing the support of the conditioning variables into a finite number of subsets and derive its asymptotic distribution.
-A decision tree algorithm for finding the largest deviation from the \SA{} with high-dimensional conditioning variables is proposed in \autoref{secAlgDecTree}.
-An extensive analysis of the finite sample performance of the proposed test is provided in \autoref{secSimStudy}.
-Applications to real data sets are presented in \autoref{secRealData} and \autoref{secConclusion} concludes.
+The partial vine copula and stochastic interpretations of the simplifying assumption are discussed in \autoref{secPvcStochRep}.
+In \autoref{secTestPartialCopula} we present the test for constant conditional correlations and derive its asymptotic distribution.
+A decision tree algorithm for searching for the largest deviation from the \SA{} is proposed in \autoref{secAlgDecTree}.
+An extensive analysis of the finite sample performance of the test is provided in \autoref{secSimStudy}.
+In \autoref{secSeqProcedure} a hierarchical procedure to test the simplifying assumption in vine copulas is presented and applied to simulated and real data.
+Concluding remarks are given in \autoref{secConclusion}.